MouseBiteLabs/Game-Boy-DMG-Color/README.md

 - Any other of the various popular GBC mods could be incorporated if desired - line out audio, bluetooth, overclocking, etc. With the ATTINY on the IPS board, one could incorporate button combinations to interface with these mods without the need of any additional buttons or (*shudder*) touch controls.

 ## Potential Issues/Annoyances
 -	When the button LEDs are on max brightness, using the NeoPixel LEDs specifically (especially on the white color setting), a ~1 kHz whine can be heard through the speakers or headphones.
-I attempted to remove this whine with different methods – adding filtering to the supplies, using separate supplies for the audio/LEDs, etc. – but I wasn’t able to remove it completely.
+I attempted to remove this whine with different methods – adding filtering to the supplies, using separate supplies for the audio/LEDs, etc. –  this lowered the noise amplitude, but I wasn’t able to remove it completely.
 And obviously adding a filter on the audio output is a no-go since 1 kHz is smack dab in the middle of the audible range.
-Changing to different colors can reduce the volume of the whine, red in particular seems to be quite low, and setting the LEDs at low brightness (or just completely off) removes it.
-(So just don’t play with the LEDs on if it bugs you!)
+Changing to different color settings can reduce the volume of the whine, red in particular seems to be quite low, and setting the LEDs at low brightness (or just completely off) removes it.
+So just don’t play with the LEDs on if it bugs you!
+I kept the color sweep during power-on enabled on every color setting - if you want to disable the LEDs for the entire play session, hold the navigation dial in when you turn it on (but at that point... why did you bother adding the LEDs in the first place?)

 ## Resources and Acknowledgements
 -	The board outlines and many of the footprints for the DMG components are adapted from <a href="https://gbdev.gg8.se/files/schematics/">this DMG recreation project</a>, so very special thanks to Rolf, bit9, and nitro2k01 for saving me hours of work!
 -	Thank you to gekkio for their <a href="https://gbhwdb.gekkio.fi/">Game Boy repository</a> and <a href="https://github.com/Gekkio/gb-schematics">github</a>: I referenced many of the DMG and GBC resources during this build, even just for looking at pictures of different PCBs.
 -	Immense thanks to the users of the gbdev and r/Gameboy discord servers for technical resources, troubleshooting/feedback, and suggestions.
 Shout out to lidnariq and kevtris especially!

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 This project is the culmination of over half a year of research, development, and testing.
 Please give me appropriate credit, provide a link to the license, and indicate if any changes were made to this project if you modify and share it.
 You may not use this work for commercial purposes.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license.